The terms "LLC" and "non-profit organization" are generally interchangeable to the average person.

 - Create a Unanimous vote and then notify members of the conversion as per the operating agreement and provide them with updated information about the new non-profit organization.

 - Take steps to ensure that the new nonprofit corporation is in compliance with state and federal laws.

-Can a Single-Member LLC Be a Nonprofit?
+Can a Single-Member LLC Have a Nonprofit Status?